auth0/docs/articles/protocols/saml/saml-configuration/special-configuration-scenarios/signing-and-encrypting-saml-requests.md

 # Special Configuration Scenarios: Signing and Encrypting SAML Requests

-To increase the security of your transactions, you can sign or encrypt both your requests and your responses.
+To increase the security of your transactions, you can sign or encrypt both your requests and your responses in the SAML protocol.
+Bellow you will find configurations for specific scenarios, separated under two use cases:

+- Auth0 as the SAML **service provider** (i.e. a SAML **Connection**)
+- Auth0 as the SAML **identity provider** (i.e. an **Application** configured with the **SAML Web App Addon**)

+## Auth0 as the SAML Service Provider

+These scenarios apply when Auth0 is the SAML Service Provider, i.e. Auth0 connects to a SAML identity provider by creating a SAML connection.

-## Sign the SAML Authentication Request
+### Sign the SAML Authentication Request

 If Auth0 is the SAML **service provider**, you can sign the authentication request Auth0 sends to the IdP as follows: